Article Image

 I dragged my feet on accepting the position, hoping that my job search would yield other options in the area.
 I resolved not to sign the contract unless he allowed me to speak with the junior surgeon who had previously occupied the position.
 By that time, my fellowship was nearing an end and my husband was anxious for me to accept the job so that he could secure a position in the same area.
 Dr. A provided me with the junior doctor’s contact information, and when I called him he confirmed that his only reason for leaving the practice had been family concerns requiring him to relocate geographically.
 He denied any red flags about the practice.

 As the job hunt continued to come up dry, I reluctantly signed the contract in the spring of my final year of fellowship, with plans to begin at the end of the summer.
 My husband and I purchased our first home in the area where we would both be starting our new jobs.
 During my first week at the practice, I shadowed Dr. A in the office while I waited for the completion of my insurance credentialing.
 Dr. A had a small designated in-office AAAA space and the procedures of the day were posted on the door.
-I looked at the schedule and noticed that the entire day was filled with orbital explorations, which I found puzzling, having just finished training at a tertiary care center where we would do a maximum of one or two of those in a whole day and always in a fully equipped operating room.
+I looked at the schedule and noticed that the entire day was filled with orbital explorations, which I found puzzling, having just finished training at a tertiary care center where we would do a maximum of one or two of those in a whole day and always in a fully equipped OR.
 Dr. A must have noticed my confused expression as he said, “Don’t worry about that.
 That’s just something we do to get paid.”

 My heart dropped with the realization that my gut feelings about the position had been correct.
 I immediately began searching for other job opportunities, though my husband was concerned that word might get back to Dr. A and I would suffer professional consequences for looking to leave the job so soon.
 He argued that as long as I did not engage in fraudulent behavior myself, my license would be safe, but I feared that it would only be a matter of time before I was pressured to behave similarly.